gragusa/www.gragusa.hugo/content/ase_midterm.md

 ## Posted on March 30, 2017 at 14:20:00

-Below are the grades for the Applied Statistics and Econometrics of March 28, 2017.
+Below are the grades for the Applied Statistics and Econometrics midterm of March 28, 2017.

 _Note:_ Only grades greater than 18/30 are shown.